Make a Sound: Other versions

 The Japanese version of Make a Sound includes a bonus track titled "Raise Your Rifles".
-There is also a limited edition print of the album, that, as well as the Japanese bonus track, includes two additional exclusive songs.
+There is also a limited edition print of the album, that, as well as the Japanese bonus track, includes two additional songs.
+These two songs are their covers of "Rejoice" by U2 and "Shovel" by Quicksand, both of which were originally featured on their 2003 EP, Regenerator.

 Use in media

 "Make A Sound" appears in the soundtrack for Burnout 3: Takedown, "Chromatic Fades" in NASCAR Thunder 2004, "Clockwork" in NHL 2004 (however is misspelled as "Clockworks") and SSX 3, and "What I Want" in Test Drive: Eve of Destruction and Cars.